Disease Relevance: Alzheimer's Disease, Down's Syndrome

 The brains of Ts65Dn mice are grossly normal.
 Neuropathologically they show age-dependent cholinergic neurodegeneration in the basal forebrain between six and twelve months of age (Holtzman et al., 1996).
 They also have a reduction in nerve growth factor (NGF) in the basal forebrain at this time (Hunter et al., 2003).
 Alterations in synaptic plasticity and adult neurogenesis have also been reported.
 They do not have evidence of β-amyloid pathology (Holtzman et al., 1996) despite age-related elevation of APP and Aβ in the hippocampus (Hunter et al., 2003).

 These mice are on a genetic background that leads to blindness in about 25 percent of progeny due to the retinal degeneration allele Pde6brd1.
-Mice that are homozygous for the rd1 allele will be affected.
+Mice that are homozygous for the rd1 allele are affected.
 An alternative strain is available (The Jackson Lab Stock# 005252) with a virtually identical genetic background except that it is wild-type for Pde6brd1.
 Only subtle phenotypic differences have been observed between the two strains (Costa et al., 2010).

 Cesium irradiation produced a reciprocal translocation of chromosomes 16 and 17, creating a freely segregating, supernumerary chromosome Mmu1716 (1716).